 The way a helmet fits is one of the most important aspects to consider when choosing a new helmet.
 With the Revolver Evo we find contoured cheek pads to fit a variety of face shapes.

 The interior is also removable to be cleaned or replaced.
 This adds a new level of comfort, knowing the inside of your helmet is clean and suited to your specific needs.
 The padded chin strap is securely fastened by the D-ring closure, adding extra reassurance and comfort.

 All these features packed into a sporty polycarbonate shell makes for an amazing helmet worthy of any rider regardless of experience.
 Not to mention the price point is well below other helmets boasting similar features.

-- Polycarbonate Shell
+- Shell: Polycarbonate

-- Pinlock Faceshield with UV protection
+- Visor: Pinlock Faceshield with UV protection

-- ACS Channeling Ventilation System
+- Features: Single-button release adjustable chinbar, tool-less shield replacement system, ACS Channeling Ventilation System

 The pinlock face shield itself protected the rider’s eyes by blocking 95 percent of harmful UV rays.
 For added protection from distracting sunlight there is an adjustable sunshield engineered with a locking feature that can be released easily on the rider’s whim.
 There are also a variety of different sun shields that fit this model.